 Your keyboard split is complete!
-If you now play your keyboard controller, you'll only hear strings when notes above Middle C are played.
-(If you'd prefer hearing the strings on their own when notes above Middle C are played instead of layering them with the piano, simply set the Max note for the "Bottom Layer" MIDI In block to B2.)
+If you now play your keyboard controller, you'll only hear strings when Middle C or higher notes are played.
+(If you'd prefer hearing the strings on their own when notes Middle C or higher are played instead of layering them with the piano, simply set the Max note for the "Bottom Layer" MIDI In block to B2.)

 Now let's add widgets that allow the two sounds to be turned on and off individually.
 Switch to Performer View and enter Edit mode, then drag two LED Button widgets into the rack panel.
-Assign one to the "Piano" plugin and set it to the "Bypass plugin" parameter, then assign the other to the "Strings" plugin and set it to the "Bypass plugin" parameter as well.
+Assign one to the "Bottom Layer" MIDI In block (controlling the piano sound) and set it to the "Bypass plugin" parameter, then assign the other to the "Top Layer" MIDI In block (to control the strings sound) and set it to the "Bypass plugin" parameter as well.
+Bypassing the MIDI In block instead of the synth plug-in means that a string of Note Off messages are sent when the block is bypassed, shutting off any notes still sounding when you mute the instrument.
 Click "Invert value" (in the left-hand Properties section) so that the "On" (button lit) position of the LED allows the associated plugin to be heard and the "Off" (button unlit) position causes the associated plugin to be bypassed.
 Caption each widget accordingly and test to make sure everything is working as expected.
 (Feel free to assign either or both widgets to physical devices on your MIDI controller if you like.)
 Your rackspace should now look like this:

 Next, we'll add a new panel and slider widgets to control the levels of the two sounds.
 (Rackspaces can contain multiple panels, and Gig Performer provides options to resize them if your laptop provides limited screen real estate.)
-Although some plugins offer master volume parameters, many do not, and so the best way to accomplish this is with the use of the Gain and Balance plugin, supplied by Gig Performer.
+Although some plugins offer master volume parameters, many do not, and so the best way to accomplish this is with the use of the Gain and Balance plugin bundled with Gig Performer.
 Accordingly, return to Connections View and insert two Gain and Balance plugin blocks.
 Connect one between the audio outputs of your "Piano" plugin and your audio interface's output block, and rename it "Piano gain."
 Then connect the other between the audio outputs of your "Strings" plugin and your audio interface's output block, and rename it "Strings gain."

 If you connect the audio outputs of multiple plugins to the input of another plugin, the signals will be mixed automatically.
-If you'd like to take control of that mix and create custom blends, simply insert one of Gig Performer's supplied Gain plugins (Gain Control, Gain and Balance, or Gain and Balance (m->s)) in-between, then adjust their volume controls as desired.
+If you'd like to take control of that mix and create custom blends, simply insert one of Gig Performer's bundled Audio Mixer/Router plugins, or one of its Gain plugins (Gain Control, Gain and Balance, or Gain and Balance (m->s)) in-between, then adjust their volume controls as desired.
 These plugins can also be used as sends to effects such as reverb plugins.
-See the Audio Tutorial in this User Guide for an example of how to do this.
+See the Configuring Audio Plugins tutorial in this User Guide for an example of how to do this.